-Consider limiting roof displacement predicted by elastic response spectrum analysis under Maximum Considered Earthquake shaking to less than 3% of building height.

-Commentary: Evaluation of overall building deformations at the preliminary design stage offers insight, however limited, into the anticipated behavior considering
+- 16 Consider limiting roof displacement predicted by elastic response spectrum analysis 17 under Maximum Considered Earthquake shaking to less than 3% of building height. - 18 Commentary: Evaluation of overall building deformations at the preliminary design stage offers insight, however limited, into the anticipated behavior considering

-Maximum Considered Earthquake demands.
-Maximum building displacements in the range of 2% to 3% of overall height are generally viewed as acceptable for protecting against global instability under Maximum Considered Earthquake shaking.
-The dynamic characteristics of tall buildings are such that median estimates of total inelastic displacement are predicted well by elastic spectral analysis as long as the structure is not displaced to deformations near those associated with instability.

-Story deformation is a more complex action to evaluate.
-While traditional design practice has focused purely on translational movements, actions in tall buildings related to shear deformation as opposed to total deformation can be equally important.
+- September 2010 1 Maximum Considered Earthquake demands.
+Maximum building displacements in the 2 range of 2 to 3 percent of overall height are generally viewed as acceptable for 3 protecting against global instability under Maximum Considered Earthquake shaking.
+4 The dynamic characteristics of tall buildings are such that median estimates of total 5 inelastic displacement are predicted well by elastic spectral analysis as long as the 6 structure is not displaced to deformations near those associated with instability.
+7 Story deformation is a more complex action to evaluate.
+While traditional design 8 practice has focused purely on translational movements, actions in tall buildings 9 related to shear deformation as opposed to total deformation can be equally 10 important.
 Griffis (1993) provides greater insight on this topic.
-Story deformations and their impact on architectural finishes are the key design parameters to consider.

-6.8 Setbacks and Offsets

-Attempt to avoid setbacks and offsets in the lateral-force-resisting system.
-Where such geometric configurations are unavoidable due to architectural considerations, consider the provision of supplemental strength and/or detailing for ductile behavior in the areas of these conditions.

-Commentary: Setbacks in overall building geometry or offsets in lateral bracing elements generally lead to a concentration of demands.
-Care should be taken in these areas during preliminary design to allow for adequate member sizing, anticipating robust detailing requirements in the final design.

-Setbacks in concrete core walls or lateral bracing can result in a high concentration of strain demands through the geometry transition.
-The potential results include localized yielding of structural elements and the need for robust concrete confinement and/or steel detailing.

-Offsets in bracing systems can also result in significant diaphragm demands.
-Due consideration of the stiffness degradation of these transfer diaphragms as well as the details of structural collector and/or chord elements will be required during later stages of the design process.
+Story deformations 11 and their impact on architectural finishes are the key design parameters to consider.
+12 6.8 Setbacks and Offsets 13 Attempt to avoid setbacks and offsets in the lateral-force-resisting system.
+Where such 14 geometric configurations are unavoidable due to architectural considerations, consider 15 the provision of supplemental strength and/or detailing for ductile behavior in the areas 16 of these conditions.
+Commentary: Setbacks in overall building geometry or offsets in lateral bracing 17 18 elements generally lead to a concentration of demands.
+Care should be taken in 19 these areas during preliminary design to allow for adequate member sizing.
+20 anticipating robust detailing requirements in the final design.
+21 Setbacks in concrete core walls or lateral bracing can result in a high concentration - 22 of strain demands through the geometry transition.
+The potential results include 23 localized yielding of structural elements and the need for robust concrete 24 confinement and/or steel detailing. - 25 Offsets in bracing systems can also result in significant diaphragm demands.
+Due 26 consideration of the stiffness degradation of these transfer diaphragms as well as the 27 details of structural collector and/or chord elements will be required during later 28 stages of the design process.

-6.9 Diaphragm Demands
+29 6.9 Diaphragm Demands

-Pay careful attention to the configuration and strength of diaphragms at transitions in the lateral-force-resisting system.

-Commentary: Diaphragm demands on the floor systems of typical high-rise floors are generally nominal, unless the given floor configuration is long and slender with widely spaced bracing elements or features offsets in the primary lateral bracing system.

-Diaphragm demands at transitions in building geometry (such as a podium structure) or at the base of a building can be extraordinary and warrant special attention early in the design process.
-Large shear reversals (back-stay forces) may be predicted by the structural analyses.
+- 30 Pay careful attention to the configuration and strength of diaphragms at transitions in the 31 lateral force resisting system. - 32 Commentary: Diaphragm demands on the floor systems of typical high-rise floors 33 are generally nominal, unless the given floor configuration is long and slender with - 34 widely spaced bracing elements or features offsets in the primary lateral bracing - 35 system. - 36 Diaphragm demands at transitions in building geometry (such as a podium structure) - 37 or at the base of a building can be extraordinary and warrant special attention early - 38 in the design process.
+Large shear reversals (back-stay forces) may be predicted by - 39 the structural analyses.
 If these load paths are to be realized, limitations on diaphragm openings and offsets may be required.
 These requirements can be particularly onerous at the ground level of a building where garage entry ramps, loading docks, retail spaces, and landscaping design often result in geometrically complex floors.
-Early coordination with the architect is imperative to ensure that adequate load paths will exist in the completed structure.
+Early coordination with the architect is imperative to ensure adequate load paths will exist in the completed structure.
 For additional discussion, see Moehle et al. (2010).